Don’t be afraid of the blog: A “how-to” approach

 - Turn to tools: Online tools that rank and organize websites and blogs are everywhere.
 Turning to sites such as Bloglovin, Technorati, BlogCatalog and Alexa can prove helpful in finding influential bloggers.
 Tools that specialize in blogger outreach are also great to take advantage of.
 There are a number of tools out there such as BlogDash and GoupHigh that help brands find, research, and track blogger outreach efforts.

-- Where is the blogger located?
+- Where is the blog located?
 This one can be tricky, most bloggers don’t include a physical address in their profile description.
 But it is worth knowing, if you are trying to get a product promoted that is only available in certain locations, you want to avoid blogs that are outside those area.
 For example if a product is only available in Canada, you don’t want to reach out to bloggers from the States.
 If it isn’t mentioned on the site, email and ask.

 - What topics do they cover?
 Make sure that the topics featured within the blog are relevant to your brand or its target audience.